Syncopation Society Orchestra

 B

-eyond Dixieland revival and commercial 20s entertainment, the Syncopation Society as a music collective represents a vibrant Berlin subculture, closely connected to the city’s diverse swing dance scene.
-The Syncopation Society Orchestra is a reflection of this young and innovative scene that approaches early jazz authentically and with attitude.
+eyond Dixieland revival and commercial roaring twenties entertainment, the Syncopation Society as a musical collective represents a vibrant Berlin subculture, closely linked to the city’s diverse swing dance scene.
+The Syncopation Society Orchestra is a reflection of this young and innovative scene, approaching early jazz with authenticity and attitude.

-The 10-piece ensemble is dedicated to reviving the repertoire of the first great jazz formations, playing dance music from the mid-20s to mid-30s, including original arrangements transcribed especially for the orchestra by the best composers of the time (Fletcher Henderson, Luis Russell, Duke Ellington and others).
-The SSO is thus one of the few large ensembles in Europe that is historically informed and intensively engaged with early forms of jazz.
+The 10-piece ensemble is dedicated to reviving the repertoire of the first great jazz formations, playing dance music from the mid-1920s through the mid-30s, including original arrangements specially transcribed for orchestra by the best composers of the time (Fletcher Henderson, Luis Russell, Duke Ellington, and others).
+The SSO is one of the few major ensembles in Europe that is historically informed and intensively engaged with early forms of jazz.

-Since its founding in 2020, the orchestra has not only played regularly at dance events and festivals, including the Berlin Balboa Weekend and Bohème Sauvage (Wintergarten Berlin), but has also been a guest at festivals such as Fest Jazz (FR) and the Festival Jazz à l’heure d’été in Angers (FR).
+Since its inception in 2020, the orchestra has performed regularly at dance events and festivals, including Berlin’s Balboa Weekend and Bohème Sauvage (Wintergarten Berlin), as well as festivals such as Fest Jazz (FR) and the Festival Jazz à l’heure d’été in Angers (FR).
+The annual festival of the music collective Are You Syncopated?! in 2022 and 2023 also led to collaborations with international guest stars such as Jack Woodhead, Ewan Bleach, Meschiya Lake, Mauro Porro, Nicolle Rochelle and Olivier Franc.

-The Syncopation Society sees its mission not only in keeping early forms of jazz alive, but above all in being informed and educating about the context of their emergence in a musical as well as in a socio-cultural and political sense.
-In this sense, the Syncopation Society Orchestra also offers school concerts and workshops.
-The orchestra’s first album contains the music for a musical theatre production for children that tells the story of jazz in Europe.
+The Syncopation Society’s aim is not only to keep the early forms of jazz alive, but also to inform and educate about the context of their creation, both musically and in a social, cultural and political sense.
+With this in mind, the Syncopation Society Orchestra also offers school concerts and workshops.

 MUSICIANS OF THE SYNCOPATION SOCIETY ORCHESTRA